NickWaterton/Pixelblaze-Async/README.md

 The package to import is `pixelblaze_async`.

 ## Acknowledgements
-Many thanks to JEM (ZRanger1) who was the inspiration for this library See https://github.com/zranger1/pixelblaze-client for the original.
+Many thanks to JEM (ZRanger1) who was the inspiration for this library.
+See https://github.com/zranger1/pixelblaze-client for the original.

 ## Current Version: v1.0.0
 Support for Pixelblaze's updated internal pattern sequencer.

 Support for starting the sequencer in either playlist or shuffle mode, and pausing and unpausing.
 See API docs for `startSequencer()`, `pauseSequencer()` and